Asperato/userdocs/docs/paypage.md

 The parameters that are used for setting up the overlay are equivalent to the parameters specified in the "eCommerce URL" (which can be found on any payment record):

- - The "pid" parameter on the URL is the "paymentRef" parameter on the overlay;
+ - The "pid" parameter on the URL is the "paymentRef" parameter on the overlay
- - The "pmRef" parameter on the URL is the "customerRef" parameter on the overlay.
+ - The "pmRef" parameter on the URL is the "customerRef" parameter on the overlay
+ - The “dit” parameter on the URL is the “key”

 For example, if the URL on a payment record is `https://demo.protectedpayments.net/PMWeb1?pmRef=121&pid=a031n00000XGkm5`, then the `customerRef` parameter would be `121`, and the `paymentRef` parameter would be `a031n00000XGkm5`.